I have recently upgraded my Hyper-V host and my network infrastructure to 10Gb.

 You may wonder why 63 queues and not 64, in my scenario here, is 128 (64 NIC1 + 64 NIC2), but 1 VMQ queue is reserved by the system so you’ll see 63 per port and 126 per LBFO team.

-Since my team is in Sum-Queues mode, the team members’ processors should be, non-overlapping or with little overlap as possible.
+Since my team is in Sum-Queues mode, the team members’ processors should not-overlap or with little overlap as possible.
 For example, in my scenario I have a 16-core host (32 logical processors) with a team of 2X10Gbps NICs, I will set the first NIC1 to use a base processor of 0 and use max processors 8 cores (so this NIC would use processor 0, 2, 4, 6, 8,10,12,14 for VMQ); the second NIC2 would be set to use base processor 16 and use 8 cores as well (so this NIC would use processor 16, 18, 20, 22, 24, 26, 28, 30 for VMQ).

 Let’s open PowerShell and Set-NetAdapterVmq accordingly for each NIC: